A time-domain preconditioner for the Helmholtz equation

 Having a time-discretization of (\ref{eq:general_semi-discrete_equation}) at hand, the third step is to define a map from a right-hand side $F$ in (\ref{eq:discrete_damped_Helmholtz}) to an approximation for the solution $U$.
 For this we follow the idea of equation (\ref{eq:limiting_amplitude_approx_sol}) with one modification, which is the inclusion of a smooth window function in the time-harmonic forcing term.

 It is known that the convergence of limiting-amplitude approximate solutions can be slow in some cases, e.g.\ in case of resonant wave cavities.
-Therefore we will not use the approximate solution operator directly.
-Instead we propose to use it as a preconditioner in an iterative solution method for (\ref{eq:discrete_damped_Helmholtz}), such as GMRES or BiCGSTAB.
+Therefore we will not use the approximate solution operator directly, but use it as a preconditioner in an iterative solution method such as GMRES or BiCGSTAB (Krylov accelleration).
 This is the fourth and last step of our construction.
-This use as a preconditioner can also be called Krylov acceleration, as the method itself already approximates the true solution.
-It can be seen as an alternative to the exact controllability and WaveHoltz methods.
-Because it is used this way, we will call the new approximate solution operator a {\em time-domain preconditioner}.
+The new approximate solution operator will be called a {\em time-domain preconditioner}.
+The term time-domain preconditioner was used before in \cite{zschiedrich2006advanced}.
+In that work a related problem was solved, but the resulting method was substantially different.
 The above distinction between frequency- and time-domain methods appears no longer satisfactory for this method: It is based on time-domain methodology, but solves a frequency-domain discrete wave equation.

-The term time-domain preconditioner was used before in \cite{zschiedrich2006advanced}.
-In that work a related problem was solved, but the resulting method was substantially different, as the Schr\"odinger equation was used instead of the wave equation and the resulting time-domain scheme was implicit, and not exactly solved.

-The behavior of the proposed method will be explained using theory and examples.
-It is established theoretically under which conditions the new time-discretizations are stable and that the approximate solutions converge to the exact solution of (\ref{eq:discrete_damped_Helmholtz}) in the limit of large time parameter $T$.
-The numerical examples confirm the converge of the approximate solutions and show that Krylov acceleration is indeed useful to accelerate the solution process.
-Krylov acceleration makes a difference in particular in the case that a resonant low-velocity zone is present.
+Conditions for stability of the new time-discretization and the convergence for large $T$ of the approximate solutions to the exact solution of (\ref{eq:discrete_damped_Helmholtz}) will be established theoretically, including estimates for the convergence if $\Im H = 0$.
+Numerical examples confirm the converge of the approximate solutions and show the usefulness of Krylov accelleration in cases where a resonant low-velocity zone is present.